-MWA Software are best known as a supplier of JPEG, GIF and Text Editing software components for Borland's Delphi and C++Builder Development Tools.
-We also supply a general purpose text editor ideal for editing very large text files, and distribute Merge Modules for the Firebird RDMS.
+MWA Software was originally best known as a supplier of JPEG, GIF and Text Editing software components for Borland's Delphi and C++Builder Development Tools.
+We also supply a general purpose text editor ideal for editing very large text files, and distributed Merge Modules for the Firebird RDMS (now a legacy product).
 We also develop bespoke database and real time software solutions.

 IBX for Lazarus is a version IBX ported to the Lazarus IDE by MWA Software.